chik0di/coretelecoms-data-platform/README.md

 - No unified view of customer behavior and complaints
 - High customer churn

-### The Mission
+## Project Objective

-I was brought in as a Data Engineer to build a complete, production-quality Unified Customer Experience Data Platform that ingests all sources, centralizes storage, enforces data quality, models data with dbt, orchestrate workflows with Airflow, and provides a single source of truth for analytics & machine learning.
+To build a complete, Unified Customer Complaint Data Platform that ingests all sources, centralizes storage, enforces data quality, models data, orchestrate workflows, and provides a single source of truth for mainly analytics & subsequently, machine learning.

-If this platform works, the company stands to save millions in churn reduction and customer retention.

-## Project Objectives

-This platform covers:

-1. Data Ingestion (Raw Layer)
+## What the Application Does

+The CoreTelecomms Customer Complaint Analytics Platform is an end-to-end data pipeline and analytics system designed to ingest, standardize, analyze, and visualize customer complaints from multiple operational sources within a telecom environment.

+The application workflow includes:

+- Extracting raw complaint data from structured and semi-structured sources
+- Cleaning and transforming inconsistent complaint records into analytics-ready datasets
-    - Extract data from S3 (CSV/JSON), Google Sheets, and PostgreSQL tables
+- Modeling the data into fact and dimension tables optimized for analysis

-    - Store them as raw Parquet files with metadata

-2. Data Cleaning & Enrichment

-    - Standardize messy inputs

-    - Validate emails, normalize column naming

-    - Perform joins, enrichments, categorization, and data quality checks

-3. Data Warehouse Modeling

-    - Build a scalable DW (Snowflake)

-    - Use dbt for better transformations, lineage, and testing

-    - Publish trusted datasets for the Analytics team.

-4. Orchestration (Apache Airflow)

-    - Automate extraction

-    - Automate transformations

-    - Implement retries, idempotency, incremental loads, slack alerts

-5. Containerization

-    - Package entire project into Docker images

-    - Push to cloud container registry

-6. CI/CD

-    - Automated lint checks

-    - Automated Docker image builds and pushes

-    - Deployment workflow

-7. Infrastructure as Code

-    - Terraform-managed AWS resources

-    - IAM roles, S3 buckets
+- Delivering insights on complaint volume, service categories, customer segments, and escalation trends
+- Scheduled ingestion, transformation, and loading of complaint data with task-level dependency management

+The final output enables operations teams, customer experience managers, and executives to:

+- Identify recurring customer pain points
+- Make data-driven decisions to improve customer satisfaction and service reliability

+In short, the application turns raw customer complaints into actionable intelligence.

+## Project Setup Guide
+This project is currently being containerized with Docker to provide a consistent, portable runtime for Airflow, dbt, and all pipeline dependencies.
+Stay Tuned.

+## Architectural Diagram

-## Project Structure
+## Repo Structure
 ```
 coretelecoms-data-platform/
 │